LiveNathan/blog/_posts/power.md

 - The exact physics of why neutral loss causes voltage shifts
 - How different distro configurations (wye vs delta) affect balancing strategies
-- Best practices for balancing when you have both 208V and 120V circuits
+- Best practices for balancing when you have both 208 V and 120 V circuits
+- What value to use on a spec sheet for any piece of equipment for a power plan
 - How power factor correction fits into all this

 If you have experience with any of these topics, I'd love to hear from you.
 The production AV community is full of